 The Postgraduate Certificate in Psychology is offered by the University of Liverpool’s globally respected School of Psychology.
 A lively, fast-growing department, run by world-leading academics, the School owes its origins to Nobel Laureate Sir Charles Sherrington.
 Throughout its long history, it has been associated with pioneering psychology scholars, like R.S.
 Woodworth and H.J.
 Hyatt.
 Dynamic and interactive, the programme combines up-to-date research with contributions from leading academics and practitioners in the field.

 The University of Liverpool Online Programmes does not offer programmes that lead to professional licensure.
-Some career options may require additional experience, training or other factors beyond successful completion of the above-mentioned online degree programmes.
+Our MSc Psychology programme of study is accredited by the British Psychological Society.
+Some career options may require additional experience, training or other factors beyond successful completion of the above-mentioned online degree programme.

 Is Narcissism on the rise?